259 Queen's Quay W., Toronto, ON , M5V 1A2

 Search and Rescue is a very important part of operational strategies and mandates.
 Marine unit officer's continuously train and exercise with multiple agencies.
 The agencies include US/ Canada Coast Guards, US Department of Homelands Securities, Canada Border Services, RCMP, OPP, Peel, Halton, Durham, Niagara, York, Hamilton Regional Police Services.
 The unit has an outstanding fleet of boats for quick response, body recoveries, diving operations and rough weather rescues.

 Community relations office acts as a liaison with the resident of the Toronto island communities as well as many safety councils.
 Officers also participate with safety programs, crime prevention and public education lectures.
 The unit works closely with by-law enforcement and liquor inspectors to address complaints involving tour and party boats.
-Officers are active in school presentations, public displays on water safety, and numerous tours of the unit from policing agencies from around the world.
+Officers, along with Auxiliary Officers, are active in school presentations, public displays on water safety, and numerous tours of the unit from policing agencies from around the world.